|

 Legolas felt Eowyn's hand slide down between his legs and her

-fingertips press against his rapidly hardening penis.
+fingertips press against his rapidly hardening flesh.

 "Such as?" he asked, his voice sounding strange.